Karafuto Prefecture: Government

 When the Ministry of Colonial Affairs was absorbed into the new Ministry of Greater East Asia in 1942, the administration of Karafuto was separated, and Karafuto became an integral part of the Japanese archipelago.

 Directors of the Karafuto Agency

-Major cities
+Political divisions

 As of 1945, Karafuto was divided into four subprefectures, which in turn were subdivided into 11 districts, in turn divided into 41 municipalities (one city, 13 towns, and 27 villages).

 Karafuto's largest city was Toyohara, while other major cities included Esutoru in the north central and Maoka in the south central region.

 The list below are the towns and the city of the prefecture.
 These in italics are the corresponding current Russian names.